hmcts/et-pet-et1/app/views/guides/markdown/fees_and_payment_working_out_your_fee.md

 ###Hearing fee

-If your group claim makes it to a hearing, then your group will also pay a single hearing fee.
+If your group claim makes it to a hearing, then your group will also pay one hearing fee.

 |Number of people named on the claim form|Type A|Mixture of type<br/>A and type B, or<br> type B claims only|
 |----------------------------------------|--------|---------------------------------------------------------|